caiogondim/redux-whenever.js/README.md

 const store = redux.createStore(reducer, reduxWhenever)

-// Callback receives current and previous state subtree (or leaf).
+// Callback receives current and previous state subtree (or leaf). const callback = (curStateSubtree, prevStateSubtree) => {
-// You might not be interested in the state at all, since the callback will only be executed if
-// the given assertion is true. const callback = (curStateSubtree, prevStateSubtree) => {
   // ...
 }